Collaborative Family Law & Mediation

 Why Choose Clean Divorce ?

-Rahul Aggarwal is a respected member of the Law Society of British Columbia, and he hosts informal public meetings to explain the Family Law Act and how it impacts parents and children in separated or divorced situations.
+Rahul Aggarwal is a respected member of the Law Society of British Columbia.
+He hosts informal public meetings to explain the Family Law Act, impact both parents and children in separated or divorced situations.

-He sees clients from all backgrounds and economic groups suffer the emotional, financial, and physical effects of bitter divorces.
-Rahul decided that his goal as a lawyer would be to keep spouses and children out of court, and so began his career as a Collaborative Divorce lawyer.
-Today, Rahul is honored and fulfilled in his career.
+Rahul sees clients from all backgrounds and economic groups, who suffer emotional, financial, and physical effects of bitter divorces.
+Rahul decided that his goal as a lawyer is to keep spouses and children out of court, so began his career as a Collaborative Divorce lawyer.
+Being able to help his clients in their difficult times, Rahul feels honored and fulfilled in his career.
 He continues to help many families find peace during and after separation or divorce, and he can help you, as well.

 Call Clean Divorce Today

 If you need to discuss divorce or separation with a lawyer, or you have questions about mediation and Collaborative Divorce, call Clean Divorce.
-Your top choice for family lawyer services in Vancouver, New Westminster, Burnaby, Coquitlam, Richmond, and the Greater Vancouver area.
+With offices in Vancouver and New Westminster locations, Clean Divorce is your top choice for family law services in Vancouver, New Westminster, Burnaby, Coquitlam, Richmond, and the Greater Vancouver area.

 During your initial consultation, Rahul can answer all of your questions and equip you with the information you need to make wise decisions for your life, your children, and your finances.